pluggdapps/pagd/README.rst

   pagd.interfaces.ICommand interface.
 - to use pagd as python library, refer to ``script.py`` module under pagd package.
+- Integration with Disqus commenting system.
+Comments will be stored in disqus' server.
 - only part that cannot be configured, constumized or entirely replaced, is the name of the tool ;)
 - **License:** `GPLv3 license`_